 A flat iron steak is one of the tastiest cuts around.
 It comes from a cow’s shoulder and is full of juicy, beefy flavor.

-The fatty marbling helps provide a tender texture while cooking and makes it great for grilling, pan-searing, or broiling to your desired doneness.
+The fatty marbling helps provide a tender texture while cooking.
+It also makes it great for grilling, pan-searing, or broiling.

 For an extra punch of intense flavor, try marinating it before cooking.
 Adding some mustard and herbs like thyme, oregano, or cumin can really make it sing!

-Cook flat iron steak under a hot broiler for 6 minutes per side, then rest for 5-10 minutes under a foil tent before serving.
+3. Cook the steak under a hot broiler for 6 minutes per side, then rest for 5-10 minutes under a foil tent before serving.

 11. Sirloin